Advertise with Coasties mag

 Whale Watching Sydney

-There’s also Whale Watching Sydney that offer Central Coast Whale Watching tours from Ettalong, departing on Saturdays during whale season, get in quick, spots are filling up fast.
-The tour costs $85 per adult (child & concession prices are available).
-They offer a whale guarantee which means if you don’t spot them you can re-book for free at another date.
+We also have Whale Watching Sydney offering Central Coast whale watching tours, with free transfers from Ettalong to Palm Beach.
+The tour costs $99 per adult (child & concession prices are available), and they have a ‘whale guarantee’ which means if you don’t spot them you can re-book for free at another date.

-Around 25,000 humpback whales travel 5,000 kilometres from their summer feeding grounds near Antarctica to the warmer waters off Queensland and the Coral Sea to mate and give birth.
+Around 40,000 humpback whales travel 5,000 kilometres from their summer feeding grounds near Antarctica to the warmer waters off Queensland and the Coral Sea to mate and give birth – and then back again!

 What types of whales can you expect to see on the Central Coast?